 Restoration of essay question’s lead role in bar exam

 The 2013 bar examination was notable for the revival of the essay question’s preeminent role.
 The examination comprised 80% essay questions and 20% multiple-choice questions (MCQs).
-This was a turn-around from the 2012 bar exam’s format of 60% MCQ and 40% essay question and the 2011 bar where the use of problem-type essay questions was entirely discontinued in favor of MCQs and performance tests.
+This was a turn-around from the 2012 bar exam’s format of 60% MCQs and 40% essay questions and the 2011 bar where the use of problem-type essay questions was entirely discontinued in favor of MCQs and performance tests.

 Importance of a logic-driven or argument-driven approach to bar preparation